tobega/tailspin-v0/TailspinReference.md

 #### Merge operator
 This is the same symbol as the deconstructor, but applied before an object instead of after it, e.g. `...$myVal` Slightly different things happen depending on what type of object is used as a collector:
- * A structure: the stream must be a stream of structures (or just one structure) and the result is that of the keys of each streaming structure is merged into the collector, possibly overwriting previous keys, e.g.
+ * A structure: the stream must be a stream of structures or keyed values (or just one structure or keyed value) and the result is that of the keys of each streaming structure is merged into the collector, possibly overwriting previous keys, e.g.
  `{a:2, c:2} -> ...{a:1, b:1}` results in `{a:2, b:1, c:2}`
  * A string: append the stream to the end of the string.